FargieldKart/Fargield-Kart-Furious-Racing/README.md

 Download BepInEx 5.4.21 x64: https://github.com/BepInEx/BepInEx/releases/download/v5.4.21/BepInEx_x64_5.4.21.0.zip

+To locate your Garfield Kart - Furious Racing game directory: Open Steam (in Desktop Mode if you're on Steam Deck) and go to the GKFR page in your Steam library.
+Click on Manage (cog icon), Manage once more, and select 'Browse Local Files'

-Extract the four contents in BepInEx_x64_5.4.21.0.zip (winhttp, doorstop_config, BepInEx folder, etc.) to $HOME/.local/share/Steam/steamapps/common/Garfield Kart - Furious Racing
+Extract the three contents in BepInEx_x--_5.4.21.0.zip (winhttp.dll, doorstop_config, & BepInEx folder.
+You don't need changelog.txt) and move them to the 'Garfield Kart - Furious Racing' game directory

-Move the plugins folder in GKFR.Fargield.Mod.by.ElectricYoshi to $HOME/.local/share/Steam/steamapps/common/Garfield Kart - Furious Racing/BepInEx
+Move the plugins folder that's inside GKFR.Fargield.Mod.vX.Y.Z.by.ElectricYoshi to "Garfield Kart - Furious Racing/BepInEx"

-In the same Garfield Kart - Furious Racing game directory from the previous two steps, go to "Garfield Kart Furious Racing_Data/StreamingAssets/Windows" and rename the original 'localization' file to 'localization.bak'
+At the same Garfield Kart - Furious Racing game directory from the previous two steps, go to "Garfield Kart Furious Racing_Data/StreamingAssets/Windows" and look for a file called 'localization'.
+Rename that file to 'localization.bak' so you have a copy of the original in-game text

-Move the modded 'localization' file in GKFR.Fargield.Mod.by.ElectricYoshi to the same Windows folder from the previous step
+Move the modded 'localization' file that's inside GKFR.Fargield.Mod.vX.Y.Z.by.ElectricYoshi to the same Windows folder from the previous step

-Open Steam (you can also go to Gaming Mode if on Steam Deck) and go to the GKFR page in your Steam library
+Return to Steam (you can also go to Gaming Mode if you're on Steam Deck, but not necessary) and go to the GKFR page in your Steam library

 Click on Manage (cog icon), then Properties, and add this command in Launch Options: WINEDLLOVERRIDES="winhttp.dll=n,b" %command%